 You will find many endangered species at Punaluʻu beach.
 This is the perfect place to see hawksbill sea turtles, Hawaiian green sea turtles, and (more rarely) Hawaiian monk seals.

-It is illegal to get too close to any marine life in the United States.
+Getting too close to any marine life in the United States is illegal.
 So, give the hawksbill turtles and other wildlife their space and admire them from a distance.

 Don’t miss where to find sea turtles on the Big Island of Hawaii for even more spots to find sea turtles.